Published by Jeremy. Last Updated on January 23, 2023.

 Take a Guided Tour of Sintra

 There are, of course, tradeoffs for the convenience here- namely in the price and how much time you are allowed to have at each of the major sights (which is the case on virtually every day trip out there).
+But there may be other bonuses like being able to explore Cascais as well.

-For Sintra, at least, we personally think that because of how easy it is to get to Sintra by train, day trips should only be considered by those who need the extra transit assistance or aren't staying near a train station, those who want a fully private tour with guide, or those who want to do a combination tour that also includes nearby places like Cascais.
+For Sintra on its own, at least, we personally think that because of how easy it is to get to Sintra by train, day trips should only be considered by those who need the extra transit assistance or aren't staying near a train station, those who want a fully private tour with guide, or those who want to do a combination tour that also includes nearby places like Cascais.
 If you simply want to go see the castles and return to Lisbon, the train is the best option by far in order to explore at your leisure.

 Whatever way you choose for your day trip to Sintra is up to you, but when it comes down to it, you simply need to go.
 If this means driving, drive.
 If this means taking the train, take the train.
 If this means taking a guided tour, take the tour.
 The only wrong answer when it comes to Sintra is not going at all, as we really would've regretted missing the palaces and castle ruins in this beautiful town!